thijsvandiessen/webpack-wordpress-theme/readme.md

-# My first wordpress theme
+# Webpack & Docker wordpress theme development

-This template uses webpack.
+This template has a webpack config and a docker-compose config to make development easy.

 ## install, run and build